Wattie Buchan: Views and beliefs

 Buchan openly hates politics.
 He also hates religion.
 When asked about religion, Buchan said, "I fuckin' hate religion.
 For me everyone's free to believe in something.
 Just because you believe in some of it, doesn't mean that you…but I can't understand people that care about religion more than anything else.
 I am like 'What?
 What the fuck?!?'
 I just hate religion."
 Buchan is an anarchist.
 Buchan has condemned several politicians, including George W. Bush, Margaret Thatcher, and Tony Blair.
 Buchan said about Thatcher: "She was a bit of a cunt, but at least she was honest".
 The Exploited's song "Maggie" is about Thatcher.
 In the song "Maggie"'s lyrics, Buchan calls Thatcher a "cunt".
 Buchan has said that Blair "is a total fucking, lying fanny wank."
 Buchan has criticized George W. Bush for the Iraq war that began in 2003.
 Buchan said: "It's unbelievable, these people have got so much power, and they start all these wars.
 Everybody sees that, but nobody does anything to stop that."

 Buchan is pro-Palestine and has condemned Israel's treatment of the Palestinians.
 In an interview with I Probably Hate Your Band, Buchan expressed his pro-Palestinian views, saying: "even with Israel and Palestine, the Palestinian people are like prisoners and the world does nothing about it because America's behind them, backing them because they want bases for their airplanes in that area."
 One of the songs The Exploited has worked on during the 2010s is a song called "My TV", which Buchan says "is about watching the news with Israel bombing Palestine and politicians being greedy cunts."
 Buchan has also criticized the foreign policy of both the United States and Britain.
 Buchan said:

 A lot of the problems have been made between Britain and America.
 Like Iraq, fucking Libya ... it's all to do with oil.
 All to do with fucking oil.
-Now Gadhafi's away, fucking Saddam Hussein's away, and it's just like the people that live there just live a life of misery … even with Israel and Palestine, the Palestinian people are like prisoners and the world does nothing about it because America's behind them, backing them because they want bases for their airplanes in that area.
+Now Gaddafi's away, fucking Saddam Hussein's away, and it's just like the people that live there just live a life of misery … even with Israel and Palestine, the Palestinian people are like prisoners and the world does nothing about it because America's behind them, backing them because they want bases for their airplanes in that area.
 And I find that really sad, that all the problems with terrorism, I think, because if someone killed my family then I'd want revenge.
 You've got hundreds and thousands of these civilians getting killed, thousands and thousands of people getting killed and it's like, if someone killed my family, I'd want revenge.
 And a lot of it's just to do with oil.
 And then ISIS, America gave them their fucking weapons in the first place.
 America and Britain gave them all weapons because it suits them, and when it doesn't suit them they're fucking terrorists.
 It's fucking shit, man.